DrChooper/teaching/VariantCalling.md

     *Sorted BAM files are typically smaller due to better compression of the sorted data.*

 5. **Remove Unsorted BAM Files:**
-    - Use the `rm` command to remove the unsorted BAM files.The sorted and unsorted files contain the same content just differently packed and marked so you don;t need both files.
-You want to keep tha smaller file and remove the larger files.
+    - Use the `rm` command to remove the unsorted BAM files.The sorted and unsorted files contain the same content just differently packed and marked so you don't need both files.
+You want to keep the smaller file and remove the larger files.
 You can do this using regular expession patters:

     ```bash
     rm [0-9].bam